ChrisVilches/Partial-Text-Search/README.md

 partialTextSearch = new PartialTextSearch(docs, { docToString: myDocConversion })
 ```

-Note that you must manually add a separator between fields in case you need it, as the separator is only added automatically when extracting strings using keys, or when the default mechanism is used.
+In this case you must manually add a separator between fields in case you need it.

 ### Separator